YuraKostin/ILED/README.md

 `Fold` kind components helps you fold your `ILED` state into `null` or JSX.Element.

-So if you have some data, wich can be different between Initial, Loading, Error and Data states, ILED kind types helps you to manage all this stuff easier.
+So if you have some data, which can be different between Initial, Loading, Error and Data states, ILED kind types helps you to manage all this stuff easier.

 ### What about rerenders? | TODO